 More than 80% of American employees agreed that being able to work remotely would make them feel happier in their role.
 Those who work remotely one or more times each month are 24% more likely to be happy and more productive, too.

-And to return to the earlier benefit about reducing employee turnover, 76% of workers would be more willing to remain with their current employer if flexible hours was an option.
+And to return to the earlier benefit of reducing employee turnover, 76% of workers would be more willing to remain with their current employer if flexible hours were an option.

 Very few people enjoy their commute, especially if it means riding a crowded subway or braving gridlock.

 Worse still, if you travel from another city for work, you could face long journeys that eat into your personal time — and you’re not even paid for it.

 The average one-way commute time in the United States is 26.1 minutes.
 That all adds up in a week, a month, a year.

 But working remotely gives employees all of this time back.
 They can sit at their kitchen table or in their home office and log in within moments of finishing breakfast.

 Covid has taught us the importance of employee wellbeing management.
 The main motivator for employees working from home is a better work-life balance, with 91% of people citing this as their primary reason.